theta360developers/plugin-guide/docs/example/wireless.md

 Usage of the Wireless Live Streaming plug-in is covered extensively in the [Plug-in User Guide](https://community.theta360.guide/t/plug-in-user-guide/3183) (free registration to community required).

-If you have any problems finding the GitHub repository, you can also download a zipped file of version 1.0.8 [here](https://drive.google.com/file/d/1w62jcZ5vdjE-EE9rv73buCUSrFg9v8QF/view?usp=sharing).

 ## Import Project